Design, Bachelor of Arts, Master of Arts (Art and Design)

 At the School of Arts, Design and Architecture, students have access to world-class facilities, including brand new studios and workshops for physical (printing, metal, wood, etc.) and digital (3D printing, electronics, web, etc.) projects.
 The studio and workshop supervisors and masters are experts in their fields, ready to support students when needed.
 Further, students work closely with teacher teams, who facilitate a thriving mode for learning in the classroom, including constructive feedback, critique, comments and open discussions during courses.

-For further details on the education content, see the study guide for academic years 2022-2024
+For further details on the education content, see the Curriculum from the Study Guide (link below).

 After completing the Bachelor’s programme in Design, students are entitled to continue for master studies in one of the following programmes or majors: